 Home of Fairytales

 The town has inspired not only the village in the Disney classic Pinocchio but also centuries of other artists and filmmakers.
 The Wonderful World of the Brothers Grimm and Harry Potter and the Deathly Hallows (Parts I and II) showcase the picturesque town as well.

-Of course, its association with fairy tales and fantasy isn’t entirely random.
-Jacob and Wilhelm Grimm grew up in a town not too far away and helped to popularise such classics as Snow White, Cinderella, Rapunzel, Rumpelstiltskin and Hansel and Gretel.
+Of course, its association with fairytales and fantasy isn’t entirely random.
+Jacob and Wilhelm Grimm grew up in a town not too far away and helped to popularize such classics as Snow White, Cinderella, Rapunzel, Rumpelstiltskin and Hansel and Gretel.
 Lederhosen, turrets, clock towers and thatched roofs just feel organic to the story.
 Our appreciation of folklore is steeped in German culture.

 Step Back in Time